MatthewStefoff/MatthewStefoff.github.io/matthewstefoff.github.io/ASGN1WEBSCRIPT/readme.txt

 Currently do not have a working microphone so for the video it is just a random downloaded clip I have.
 Also Unfortunately did this project majorily on VSCODE on my desktop and uploaded it all after from my laptop.
 My apologies for having no commits I read that at the end my fault.
 May be some after website work.
-Site is also deployed with git as heroku said no free trials and 000webhost had an internal error when I attempted to make an account.
+Site is unfortunately not deployed as heroku said no free trials and 000webhost had an internal error when I attempted to make an account.